Everyone who is tested for coronavirus (COVID-19) helps us understand how the virus is spreading.

 - If you are feeling unwell do not go to work.

-- Check your symptoms - you may have coronavirus (COVID-19) if you have any of the following: fever, chills or sweats, cough, sore throat, shortness of breath, runny nose and loss of sense of smell or taste.
+- Check your symptoms - you may have coronavirus (COVID-19) if you have any of the following: fever, chills or sweats, cough, sore throat, shortness of breath, runny nose and loss or change in sense of smell or taste.

 - Get tested at a nearby testing location if you have any of the symptoms.
 Return home immediately.

 - Wait for your test results.
 Do not go to work or go out shopping, stay at home.
-It usually takes between 1 and 3 days for your results to be returned to you.
+It usually takes 2 days for your results to be returned to you.
 If you are worried your results are taking too long you can call a service provider for more information.
+Others in your house do not need to self-isolate unless they are also waiting for a coronavirus (COVID-19) test result.

-- If you test negative, go about your normal activity, following the restrictions for your location.
+- If you test negative, once you feel well go about your normal activity, following the restrictions for your location.

 - If you test positive we will contact you.
-You will need to self-isolate for 14 days.
+You will need to isolate for at least 10 days.
 Do not go to work.
 If you are worried you will lose pay you may be eligible for a $1500 Coronavirus (COVID-19) Worker Support Payment.

-- If your condition worsens contact your doctor or a health professional.
+- If your symptoms continue or your condition worsens contact your doctor or a health professional.
 If you become very unwell and are having trouble breathing contact triple zero (000), you may need to be admitted to hospital.

 - If you have tested positive, you must isolate until you receive clearance from the Department of Health and Human Services.
 Once you have been cleared you can resume your normal activity, following the restrictions for your location.
 Isolation for positive test result of coronavirus (COVID-19) is at least 10 days – however this depends on how long your symptoms persist.